ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

 Change hostname
 ----------------------
 If you are on a network where there may be other *pynq* boards, you should change your hostname immediately.
+E.g. work or university network.

-Open a terminal from the browser in the Jupyter portal.
-To do this, select New > Notebook.
-Select New terminal, which will open a terminal inside the browser as root.
+Open a terminal from the browser in the Jupyter portal by selecting **New > Notebook**.

+Select **New terminal**, which will open a terminal inside the browser as root.

    .. image:: ./images/dashboard_files_tab_new.JPG
       :height: 300px